-If you’re thinking about pursuing this career, knowing more about dental assistant job duties, school requirements, salary, and more can help you determine if this is the right career path for you.
+If you’re thinking about pursuing this career, knowing more about dental assistant job duties, school requirements, salary, and more can help you determine if this is a good career path for you.
 The following dental assistant career guide offers the information needed to better understand this type of career.

 When you go to the dentist for a cleaning or other kinds of dental work, dental assistants are there to make sure you’re comfortable and prepared for your appointment.
 These assistants perform other tasks that help dental visits go smoothly, making them a crucial part of dental teams.

 Different types of dental assistant careers are available.
-Unregistered dental assistants or entry-level dental assistants perform basic duties and responsibilities such as preparing patients for dental care and sterilizing instruments.
-A certified dental assistant (CDA), is one who has obtained certification after taking exams in radiation health and safety, general chairside, and infection control offered by the Dental Assistant National Board (DANB) at the national level, and is a credential recognized in most states of the U.S. You can learn more about DANB edibility requirements by visiting their website.
-At CHCP, once you complete the Dental Assistant Program, you will be prepared to take your certification test and be well on your way to becoming a state-registered dental assistant.
+Unregistered dental assistants or entry-level dental assistants perform basic duties and responsibilities, such as preparing patients for dental care and sterilizing instruments.
+A certified dental assistant (CDA) is one who has obtained certification after taking exams in radiation health and safety, general chairside assisting, and infection control offered by the Dental Assistant National Board (DANB) at the national level; the CDA is a credential recognized in most states of the U.S. You can learn more about DANB edibility requirements by visiting their website.
+At CHCP, once you complete the Dental Assistant Program, you will be eligible to take the certification test, which is the first step toward becoming a state-registered dental assistant.

 Dental assistants perform tasks that benefit patients and dental offices.
 These assistants provide compassionate care when preparing patients for dental work or explaining treatments to them.
-They also help keep dental offices running without long delays or other problems that impact patient care by handling tasks such as: scheduling follow up appointments, processing X-rays, and passing instruments to dentists during treatments.
+They also help keep dental offices running without long delays or other problems that impact patient care by handling a variety of tasks, that could include scheduling follow up appointments, processing X-rays, and passing instruments to dentists during treatments.
 Dental assistants help with infection control in dental offices, as well, which helps keep patients and staff safe.

 School requirements for dental assistants vary by state.
-Some states do not have any educational requirements for dental assistants, while others limit the tasks dental assistants can perform without the necessary training or certification.
+Some states do not have any educational requirements for dental assistants, while others limit the tasks dental assistants can perform without specific training or certification.
 In some states, dental assistants can learn the skills they need with on-the-job training rather than a formal education.
-When you’re planning to become a dental assistant, you should make sure you’re familiar with the requirements in the state you want to work in.
+If you’re planning to become a dental assistant, you should make sure you’re familiar with the requirements in the state you want to work in.

-During most dental assistant programs, students learn the skills needed to prepare them for their credential exams, along with a diploma, certificate or degree.
-The College of Health Care Professions prepares students for the Texas Registered Dental Assistant (RDA) exam.
+During most dental assistant programs, students practice the skills needed to prepare them for their credential exams, along with any additional skills required to earn a diploma, certificate, or degree.
+The College of Health Care Professions helps students prepare to take the Texas Registered Dental Assistant (RDA) exam.
 Once students pass the exam, they can complete an application through the Texas State Board of Dental Examiners (TSBDE) and receive their RDA license in their state.
-This provides them more opportunities as a dental assistant.
+This additional credential may provide them more opportunities as a dental assistant.

 Generally, after two years of full-time employment with a dental office, dental assistants can take the Dental Assisting National Board (DANB) exam.
 DANB offers certification for dental assistants, which can allow them to take on additional responsibilities.
 Some states require certification through DANB in order to work as a dental assistant.
 Certification requirements vary based on the type of certification.
-For example, those who want to obtain certification in order to become a Certified Dental Assistant (CDA) must pass three exams after graduating from a Commission on Dental Accreditation (CODA) accredited dental assisting program, completing a certain number of hours of DANB-approved work experience as well as an externship.
+For example, those who want to obtain certification in order to become a Certified Dental Assistant (CDA) must pass three exams after graduating from a Commission on Dental Accreditation (CODA) accredited dental assisting program, complete a certain number of hours of DANB-approved work experience, and complete an externship.